Waterfall General (Garrawarra) Cemetery

 My Grandfather - Thomas John James KENNEDY

-by Sue Gorst, about 11 years ago
+by Sue Gorst, over 12 years ago

 With the publication of the article in the SMH on 3 November 2012 about the Waterfall Cemetery a missing page in our family history began to unfurl.